Sample Namibian Adventure self drive

 Day 11: Sossusvlei

-This morning you travel across the gravel plains to the Sossusvlei region where you spend three nights.
+This morning you travel across the gravel plains to the Sossusvlei region where you spend two nights.

 Sossusvlei rivals a visit to Etosha as the highlight of a Namibian holiday.
 Many of our visitors lose their hearts to Namibia after seeing Sossusvlei.
 This is paradise for the photographer, as the shadows create a magnificent contrast of colours.
 Marvel at the gemsbok and other animals that manage to survive in these dry conditions.
 (5 hours, 330km)